ldi-github/shirates-core/doc/markdown/in_action/performance_tuning_with_cache_control/direct_access_mode.md

 ### Pros.

-- Can avoid severe performance problem of getPageSource
+- Can avoid severe performance problem of getPageSource in iOS
 - Fast to get **a few** elements in the screen with many elements

 ### Cons.